emuell/afseq/docs/src/guide/cycles.md

 ### Timing

 The base time of a pattern in tidal is specified as *cycles per second*.
-In afseq, the time of a cycle instead is given in *cycles per pattern pulse units*.
+In pattrns, the time of a cycle instead is given in *cycles per pattern pulse units*.

 ```lua
 -- emits an entire cycle every beat